Annual Report Finds Harvard Kennedy School Faculty Remains Largely White, Male

 City Council Candidates Propose Strategies for Supporting Low-Income Residents at Virtual Forum

 FAS Dean Gay Hopes to Update Affiliates on Ethnic Studies Search by Semester’s End

 The following letter of condolence has been sent to the father of the late James Pike Ellicott 1900, by the committee of the class appointed for that purpose:

 CAMBRIDGE, MASS., March 7, 1898.
 DEAR MR. ELLICOTT:

-The Class of Nineteen Hundred of Harvard University extend to you their deepest sympathy in the death of your son, Ernest James Rice.
+The class of Nineteen Hundred of Harvard University extend to you their deepest sympathy in the great loss you have suffered by the death of your son, James Pike Ellicott.

 Those of us who knew him well learned to appreciate fully his earnest, thoroughly good and noble character.
 At the news of his death, we all felt that our class had lost one of its most worthy and promising members.